 Facilitate the harmonisation of Georgian legislation with the EU's Network Information Security (NIS) Directive.
 Improve the cyber resilience of key critical infrastructure sectors and public sector organisations, drawing from relevant EU experiences and in line with EU norms;

-Approximate with the EU acquis in the field of electronic communications; in particular, strengthen the independence and administrative capacity of the national regulatory authority for electronic communications;

-Implement the Regional Roaming Agreement (expected to be signed by the end of 2020);
+Approximate with the EU acquis in the field of electronic communications; in particular, further strengthen the independence and administrative capacity of the national regulatory authority for electronic communications, in order to ensure its ability to take appropriate regulatory measures and enforce its owns decisions and all applicable regulations and to guarantee fair competition in the marketsImplement the Regional Roaming Agreement (expected to be signed by the end of 2020);

 Implement the Regional Spectrum Coordination Agreement (expected to be signed by the end of 2020);

-Implement Georgia’s National Broadband Development Strategy and related Action Plan, taking into account EU legislation and best practices, notably on the security of digital infrastructures;
+Implement Georgia’s National Broadband Development Strategy and related Action Plan, taking into account EU legislation and best practices, notably on the security of digital infrastructures on sharing/access of telecom ready infrastructures, as well as 5G implementation;Support Georgia in formation of the regional digital hub to develop digital corridor and data centres, which could serve gateway between the EU and Asia;

 Work towards the mutual recognition of electronic trust services with the EU;

 Enhance Georgia’s digital economy in the areas of digital skills, digital innovation and start-up ecosystems, cybersecurity and e-Services for citizens and businesses.